 - You’ll always know what contact info we have and how much money your team has raised.

-Hot tip: Ask your AIDS Walk coach to send you all of your donors after September 13th so that you can thank them all for supporting you!
+Hot tip: Ask your AIDS Walk coach to send you all of your donors after you cross the Finish Line so that you can thank everyone for supporting you!

 Still can’t find what you’re looking for?